Books by Debi Bower available on Amazon - shop now

 Seneca Falls

-State engineers replaced five locks with a large two-flight lock—a 49-foot (15 m) lift that required a large pool of water for operation.
-Van Cleef Lake was formed by building Locks 2 and 3, which submerged the flats area of Seneca Falls.
+State engineers replaced five locks with a large two-flight lock—a 49-foot (15 m) lift that required a substantial water supply for operation.
+Van Cleef Lake was created by constructing Locks 2 and 3, which submerged the Seneca Falls flats.
 Flooding was completed on August 20, 1915.
-If you are boating the Erie Canal, lock through Locks 2 and 3 to enter Van Cleef Lake and view the Trinity Episcopal Church, one of the most widely recognized buildings in the Finger Lakes.
+If you are boating on the Erie Canal, pass through Locks 2 and 3 to enter Van Cleef Lake and see the Trinity Episcopal Church, one of the most well-known buildings in the Finger Lakes.

 Lake Alice Waterport